 - DS/EN 60079-14 Explosive atmospheres: Design, selection, and erection of electrical installations

 - DS/EN 60079-17 Explosive atmospheres: Inspection and maintenance of electrical installations

 There are no equivalent standards for the inspection of non-electrical equipment, but the Danish Technological Institute applies the principles from the above-mentioned standards to also assess non-electrical equipment.

 What our customers say

 Danish Technological Institute is to be commended for its high level of expertise, flexibility, patience and friendliness in relation to sparring about the observations in the report and proposals for solutions.
 They have complied with all agreements and schedules and have been professional and proactive in relation to the exchange of documentation and information about time consumption and finances.
-Steen Christensen and Frits Fynbo have both been welcoming, pleasant and very trusting to work with.
+The specialists have been welcoming, pleasant and very trusting to work with.